vitkl/ParetoTI/README.md

   In theory, archetypes are cells specialised at a combination of tasks, cells expressing a distinct combination of gene modules / gene expression programmes.
 While the continuum of transcriptional states between archetypes mirrors how much of those programmes cells share, and in some cases the trade-offs between tasks (see [citation](https://www.nature.com/articles/nmeth.3254)).
 In practice, many factors lead could to a distinct expression profile (archetype), including technical bias, cell doublets, stress response induced by cell dissociation and other factors.
 So it is necessary to keep [the small-world large-world distinction](https://youtu.be/4WVelCswXo4?t=2256) in mind: specific statistical/computational method will find the best archetypes (specialised cells) it could find conditional on that method's assumptions about the data - rather than the true archetypes you are trying to discover.
 So you have to supervise and rule out spurious causes the same way you would do for annotating cell clusters.

-  Caution: the package in currently in development and testing.
-If you encounter problems please contact Vitalii Kleshchevnikov (vk7 at sanger.ac.uk) or report bugs on [github](https://github.com/vitkl/ParetoTI/issues).
+  If you encounter an issue please report on [github](https://github.com/vitkl/ParetoTI/issues).

+  If you find the package useful please cite it using Zenodo DOI:
   [![DOI](https://zenodo.org/badge/146516634.svg)](https://zenodo.org/badge/latestdoi/146516634)

 #### Background